containers/toolbox/doc/toolbox.conf.5.md

 **release** = "RELEASE"

-Create a toolbox container for a different operating system RELEASE than the host.
+Create a Toolbx container for a different operating system RELEASE than the host.
 Cannot be used with `image`.

 ## FILES